Alizée

-Alizée Lyonnet (née Jacotey; born 21 August 1984), known professionally as Alizée, is a French singer, dancer and musician.
-She was born and raised in Ajaccio, Corsica.
+Alizée Lyonnet (née Jacotey; born 21 August 1984), known mononymously as Alizée, is a French pop singer.
+She is one of the best-selling French female artists of the 21st century, and the singer with the most exports out of France.
+Her best-known single is 2000's "Moi...
+Lolita", which reached number one in Italy and Spain.
+She has released six studio albums overall.

-She first became known with her winning performance in the talent show Graines de Star in 1999.
-While collaborating with Mylène Farmer and Laurent Boutonnat, she followed it with a series of albums that attained popularity by pushing the boundaries of lyrical content in mainstream popular music and imagery in her music videos, which became a fixture on NRJ, Europe 1, MTV, Virgin Radio, and many others.
+Born and raised in Ajaccio, Corsica, Alizée's first public appearance was her winning performance in the talent show Graines de star in 1999.
+While collaborating with Mylène Farmer and Laurent Boutonnat, she followed it with a series of albums that attained popularity by pushing the boundaries of lyrical content in mainstream popular music and imagery in her music videos, which became a fixture on NRJ, MTV, Virgin Radio, Europe 1, among others.
 Throughout her career, many of her songs have been in top 25 hit lists on the record charts, including "Moi...
-Lolita", "L'Alizé", "J'en ai marre!", "Gourmandises", "Mademoiselle Juliette", her cover version of "La Isla Bonita", "Parler Tout Bas", "Les collines" and "À cause de l'automne".
-According to the IFPI and SNEP, Alizée is one of the best-selling female French artists of the 21st century, and is also the singer with most exports out of France.
+Lolita", "L'Alizé", "J'en ai marre!", "Gourmandises", "Mademoiselle Juliette", her cover version of "La Isla Bonita", "Parler Tout Bas", "Les collines (Never Leave You)" and "À cause de l'automne".

 Alizée entered the music business in 2000.
-She has since released six studio albums, the first two of which were composed by Laurent Boutonnat and written by Mylène Farmer.
-Her first album was Gourmandises, which received Platinum certification within three months of release.
-After its international launch in 2001, Gourmandises was a success both in France and abroad, earning Alizée the distinction of being the highest selling female French singer in 2001.
-The album featured her most successful single "Moi...
-Lolita" which reached number one in several countries in Europe and East Asia, in the UK the song was acclaimed by the New Musical Express who recognized it with a "Single of the Week" award.
+Her first album was Gourmandises, which received a Platinum certification within three months of release.
+It was a success both in France and abroad, earning Alizée the distinction of being the highest-selling female French singer in 2001.
+The album featured her most successful single, "Moi...
+Lolita", which reached number one in several countries in Europe and East Asia.
 It became a rare example of a foreign-language song to chart highly in the UK Singles Chart, peaking at number 9.
+It was followed by her second studio album, Mes courants électriques, which was released in 2003, focusing on the East Asian market.
+Alizée returned home for touring at En concert Tour, performing in 43 concerts throughout France, Belgium and Switzerland in 2003 and 2004.

-Gourmandises was followed by a second studio album, Mes courants électriques, in 2003.
-Following its release, Alizée toured during the autumn of 2003, performing in 43 concerts throughout France, Belgium and Switzerland.
-Her fourth album titled Une enfant du siècle was released on 29 March 2010.
-In early 2011 she recorded a duet with Alain Chamfort for his new album Elle & lui.
-Alizée's fifth studio album, 5 (2013) spawned two singles: "À cause de l'automne" and "Je veux bien".
-She later collaborated on Olly Murs's single "Dear Darlin'".
-She participated in and won the TV dance contest Danse avec les stars (French version of Strictly Come Dancing).
-Following the success of Danse avec les Stars, Alizée had released her sixth album, Blonde (2014), in collaboration with Pascal Obispo.
-The album received mixed reviews and was not successful in sales.
+After a three years hiatus, Alizée released her third studio album, Psychédélices, in 2007, which achieved some success in Latin America and Eastern Europe, performing in these regions on the Psychédélices Tour in 2008.
+For her fourth album, 2010's Une enfant du siècle, she collaborated with the independent Parisian scene, including Para One and Adán Jodorowsky, and performed in concerts through France and Eastern Europe.
+In the next years, she recorded several collaborations, including Alain Chamfort's "Elle & lui" and Olly Murs's "Dear Darlin'".
+She released her fifth studio album 5 in 2013, passing through a divorce process and musical maturity, earning praise for her artistic evolution.
+She also participated in and won the fourth season of the TV dance contest Danse avec les stars.
+Her sixth album, Blonde, was released in 2014, collaborating with Pascal Obispo and Zazie and featuring more mainstream pop sounds.
+It received mixed reviews and was not successful in sales.